mbrochh/django-reactjs-boilerplate/README.md

 ```

 Ready?
 In one terminal window, start the webpack-dev-server with
-`node server.js` and in another terminal window, start the Django devserver
+`nodejs server.js` and in another terminal window, start the Django devserver
 with `./manage.py runserver`.

 Make sure that you can still see "Something New!".